 Ultra Electronics (with EDO Corporation of the USA) was selected to provide the Type 45’s surface ship torpedo defence (SSTD) system which included the MFS-7000 bow-mounted medium-frequency sonar, a development of the sonar supplied by EDO to the Brazilian Navy.

 The system provides automatic warning of a torpedo attack and tactical advice on ship manoeuvres and the deployment of decoys to defeat the threat.

 The Type 45 destroyer has a flight deck and hangar to support the operations of a single helicopter.
 The flight deck can accommodate either a Lynx HMA8 or Merlin EH101 HAS 1 helicopter armed with anti-ship missiles and anti-submarine torpedoes.

-Thales Sensors (formerly Racal Defence) supplies the Type 45's radar-band electronic support measures (RESM) system.
+Thales Sensors (formerly Racal Defence) supplied the Type 45’s radar-band electronic support measures (RESM) system.